carlos3g/quotes-api/README.md

 - Validate requests with `express-validator`
 - Handling database with `typeorm`
 - Migrations and seeders
+- Documentation made with `swagger`
 - Using `dotenv` for sensive keys

+## 📝 Documentation

+> Docs were made using swagger.
+> Documentation is served at route `/api-docs`.
+So just run the app and check it!

 ## 🤝 How to contribute